bhisaac/5eFP/5eFP-SRD.md

 **_Antitoxin._** A creature that drinks this vial of liquid gains advantage on saving throws against poison for 1 hour.
 It confers no benefit to undead or constructs.

-**_Arcane Focus._** An arcane focus is a special item— an orb, a crystal, a rod, a specially constructed staff, a wand-­‐‑like length of wood, or some similar item— designed to channel the power of arcane spells.
+**_Arcane Focus._** An arcane focus is a special item—an orb, a crystal, a rod, a specially constructed staff, a wand-­like length of wood, or some similar item—designed to channel the power of arcane spells.
 A sorcerer, warlock, or wizard can use such an item as a spellcasting focus.

 Ball Bearings.
 As an action, you can spill these tiny metal balls from their pouch to cover a level, square area that is 10 feet on a side.
 A creature moving across the covered area must succeed on a DC 10 Dexterity saving throw or fall prone.
 A creature moving through the area at half speed doesn’t need to make the save.